gruntwork-io/terragrunt/README.md

   }
 ```

-### The apply-all destroy-all, and output-all commands
+### The apply-all, destroy-all, and output-all commands

 Let's say you have a single environment (e.g. `stage` or `prod`) that has a number of Terraform modules within it: